wen-l-liu/HotSpot/README.md

 ## Entity Relationship Diagram (ERD)

-Below is the ERD for HotSpot, illustrating the relationships between users, products, reviews, blogs, and other key entities.
+Below is the ERD for HotSpot, illustrating the relationships between users, products, reviews, brands, flavours, blog posts, comments, and collaboration requests.

 - **User:** Represents registered users who can write reviews, blog posts, and comments.
 - **Brand:** Each product is associated with a brand, which includes a name, description, and image.